valr300/OSPaypalIpn/README.md

     https://developer.paypal.com/dashboard/

-select "sandbox accounts" from there, you will use the "Business" account as the one receiving the money, and the "personal" for when your are making payment.
+Click on  "sandbox accounts" from there, you will use the "Business" account as the one receiving the money, and the "personal" account for when your are making payment.
+You can lookup their password by clicking on them.

 You will need to enable your Instant Payment Notification (IPN) in your paypal account.